‘Are my hands too small to play guitar’ is one of the most common questions asked by people starting out learning guitar.

 Are anybody’s hands ever too small to play guitar?

 For most people the net effect of their hand size on their guitar playing is broadly neutral.
 Far more significant is how willing they are to learn good technique.

 Many beginners find the chord G a great challenge and conclude incorrectly that their hands are too small.

 It’s understandable, but the issue is nearly always due to incorrect thumb placement and an underdeveloped 4th finger.
 It’s not because their hands are too small.

 Similarly, many people find the small F chord a great challenge.
 Again, it can be tempting to assume your hands might be too small, but it’s rarely the case.

 The problem with the F chord is usually down to thumb placement, again, and insufficient strength.
 Strength, like good technique takes time to develop.

+So, back to the original question: ‘Are my hands too small guitar play guitar?’.
 Whether you have small hands or huge hands, it’s extremely unlikely to have any major bearing on your progress as a guitarist.

 Try to put these thoughts and questions to bed.